How Hindi Crime Web Series Have An Upper Caste, Anti-Minority Bias

 One elderly turbaned Sikh policeman is shown as having been “influenced” by Monty, even referring to the militant respectfully as “Babaji”.
 He ends up being humiliated by “good cop” Abhinav Mathur for “glorifying a terrorist” besides getting sodomy threats from Mathur’s sidekicks.

-Another important Sikh character is the gangster Pabbi (loosely based on Parvinder) who is shown as being arrested by a Uttar Pradesh police officer named Komal Bharadwaj in Shamli.
+Another important Sikh character is the gangster Pabbi (loosely based on Palwinder ‘Pinda’) who is shown as being arrested by a Uttar Pradesh police officer named Komal Bharadwaj in Shamli.

 The only token positive turbaned Sikh character is a minor one – Mathur’s boss, who has no role but to monitor the protagonist’s progress.